planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Your shapefile is now published with GeoServer.
 You can now view the layer using the Layer Preview.
 Click the Layer Preview link.

 A list of published layers is displayed.
-Find the layer in the list, and select OpenLayers in the select box if it isn’t already selected.
+Find the layer in the list, and select OpenLayers in the select box if it isn't already selected.
 Click the Go link next to the select box.

 Note: Lists in GeoServer are paged at 25 items at a time.
-If you can’t find the layer, you may need to click the [2] or [>] buttons.
-Alternately, type “earth” in the search box at the top to narrow the list.
+If you can't find the layer, you may need to click the [2] or [>] buttons.
+Alternately, type "earth" in the search box at the top to narrow the list.

 A new tab in your browser will open up, showing your layer inside an OpenLayers application.
 You can use your mouse to zoom and pan, and can also click the features in the window to display attribute information.

-If you’re wondering where the style/color of the layer is coming from, this will be discussed in the upcoming Styling section.
+If you're wondering where the style/color of the layer is coming from, this will be discussed in the upcoming Styling section.

 --------------------------------------------------